fiasinstitute/glosa/glosa/gid.1.md

 ## Spanish
-The [Spanish-Glosa](gid/esgl1k.htm) list (see above \"Spanish\") is from the book \"Español -Glosa 1000\" by Richard Burrows and the Glosa authors Wendy Ashby and Ron Clark themselves, but with some [corrections](gid/esglcorr.htm).\
+The [Spanish-Glosa](gid/esgl1k.htm) list (see above \"Spanish\") is from the book \"EspaÃ±olÂ -GlosaÂ 1000\" by Richard Burrows and the Glosa authors Wendy Ashby and Ron Clark themselves, but with some [corrections](gid/esglcorr.htm).\
-Only for historical interest, - please do not use it! -: here you can have a look at their old, original and uncorrected [Spanish list](gid/esgl1ko.htm).\
+Only for historical interest, -Â please do not use it!Â -: here you can have a look at their old, original and uncorrected [Spanish list](gid/esgl1ko.htm).\
 The reversed list [Glosa-Spanish](gid/gl1kes.htm) (see above